isomerpages/govtech-stp/_start-here/Departing from Singapore.md

     <li style="margin-top:10px; margin-bottom:10px; font-size:18px; line-height:1.35;"><a href="#proof">How to obtain COVID-19 Medical Proof (e.g. vaccination/recovery certificates, and test reports)</a></li>
   </ol>

 <p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Please note that travellers will be subjected to the prevailing entry requirements for their return to Singapore.
-This may include entry approvals for non-ully vaccinated travellers.
+This may include entry approvals for non-fully vaccinated travellers.
 Details are available on the <a href="/arriving/overview" target="_blank">"Travelling to Singapore"</a> page.</p>

 <div id="advisories"></div>

 ### 1) Travel Requirements Imposed by Destination Country/Region

-<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destiantions still have COVID-19 travel restrictions in place, in addition to other usual travel documentation required.
+<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destinations still have COVID-19 travel restrictions in place, in addition to other usual travel documentation required.
 These may include COVID-19 tests, entry approvals/declarations, and proof of vaccination. </p>

 <p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;"> Please check with the authorities of your destination on the entry requirements imposed on travellers departing from Singapore, or refer to the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">Ministry of Foreign Affairs' travel guides</a> for details sorted by destination.</p>